rmflight/knitrProgressBar/README.md

 ### Installation

+This package is not yet on CRAN.
 To install this package, use `devtools`:

     devtools::install_github("rmflight/knitrProgressBar")